kevnguy/Chatroom-WebDev/README.md

 > go to the directory for this project, run `npm install`.
 >
-> > once installation for dependencies ends run `nodemon server.js` and `ng serve` parallel terminal.
+> > once installation for dependencies ends run `nodemon server.js` and `ng serve --open` parallel terminal.

 ## Usage